queuebitt/queuebitt.github.io/rogue-aq40.md

 **Other Frost Proc Weapons**

 Exact proc rates for these weapons in Classic is unknown.
-I'm listing them in order based on limited Classic testing.
-Other lists use a different order, but that is based on private server data which is likely more inaccurate.
-At the end of the day the Coldrage Daggers work fine and are the easiest for everyone to get.
+Any "best" lists I've seen are from private server testing, which is known to not match up with Classic.
+At the end of the day the Coldrage Daggers work fine and are the easiest for non-casters to get.
 Frost wands and mages are going to do most of the Phase 1 heavy lifting.

 [Bonechill Hammer](https://classic.wowhead.com/item=14487/bonechill-hammer) - Scholomance